 Now more than ever, it is critical for small nonprofits to establish a planned giving program.
-It’s simple and inexpensive — even for a small charity.
+Planned giving for the smaller nonprofit is simple and inexpensive — yes, even for a small charity.

 If you’re not going after planned gifts, the bigger fish next door is.
 And since planned gifts are gifts from the heart, they inspire more cash gifts, too — which means you’re really losing out.
 In fact, if the nonprofit next door wins the planned gifts, your cash gifts will walk out the door, too.
 The first place to begin is learning the gift planning vehicles.